f3ath/cider/README.md

 - is called `CHANGELOG.md`
 - is sitting in the project root folder
-- strictly follows the [Keep a Changelog v1.0.0](https://keepachangelog.com/en/1.0.0/) format
+- strictly follows the [Changelog] format
 - uses basic markdown (no HTML and complex formatting supported)

 It also assumes that your project follows [Semantic Versioning v2.0.0](https://semver.org/spec/v2.0.0.html).